Nissan Heritage Collection: Description

 The museum focuses on restoration and safekeeping of Datsun, Prince and Nissan cars, and is curated by former Nissan career employees.
 The facility houses more than 450 cars dating as far back as the 1930s.
 70% of the cars in the collection are in drivable condition.
 300 cars are on permanent display.
-The exhibition is curated by David Bishop, Senior Manager at Nissan.
+The exhibition is curated by David Bishop, senior manager at Nissan.

 Visits to the facility are limited.
 Visitors must register for a visit online and wait for an approval.
 Visits last about 80 minutes.
-On weekdays, the engine of some cars are turned on for visitors.
+On weekdays, the engines of some cars are turned on for visitors.

 This facility works closely with the Nissan Headquarters Gallery, located in Minato Mirai 21 district, Yokohama, and some cars from the collection are displayed in the gallery on periodical rotation.

 There is also a Nissan Heritage Collection in the basement of the Lane Motor Museum in Nashville, Tennessee.
 The Nissan Engine Museum is located in Yokohama.